 offers a higher credit limit after cardholders have made at least five payments on time.

 Everyday credit card use can be lucrative, but sometimes you want a card designed to bail you out of any emergencies that might crop up.
 In this case, you’ll want a card with no annual fee and a low interest rate, as you’ll typically carry a balance.

 Many cards offer low APRs, but some of them offer other beneficial perks and discounts.
-For example, Capital One’s BuyPower card has no annual fee and a 0 percent APR for the first 12 months.
+For example, GM BuyPower Business CardTM from Capital One® has no annual fee and a 0 percent APR for the first 12 months.
+After that, a variable APR of 18.49% applies.
 On top of that, it offers cash back that can go towards buying a new car.
 You’ll pay nothing if you never take this card out of your wallet, but you’ll still be able to collect rewards when you do use it.

 Building a Business

 Small business owners often need help financing work-related purchases.
 Fortunately, several credit cards keep business owners’ needs in mind.
 These cards might offer business-related rewards, flexible payment terms, and low APRs.